About Me: I have more than 20 years of cooking experience & share my favorite recipes on this blog.

 - Add some booze.
 Classic tiramisu has alcohol in it, which I did not include in the recipe as written in order to make the cake more accessible.
 However, if you want you can add Grand Marnier, dark rum, brandy, or marsala wine to this tiramisu cake.
 Mix 1-3 tablespoons of your preferred alcohol with the coffee and then use the mixture to coat the genoise sponge cake.

 - Make it kid friendly.
-If you’re not into feeding your kids (or anyone’s kids) a caffeine bomb from the espresso, you can substitute the coffee in the recipe for chilled hot cocoa.
-It won’t be 100% like tiramisu, but it’ll make the cake family-friendly if you’re concerned about giving children coffee.
+You can substitute the coffee in the recipe for chilled hot cocoa.
 You can also use decaf coffee.

 How to Store